-The learning and curriculum support coordinators work with children in the classrooms and act as an advisory resource to teachers at all levels.
-They may assist teachers in assessing children's literacy skills and conferring with parents about their child's progress.
+The learning specialists work with children in classrooms and act as an advisory resource to teachers at all levels.
+They may assist teachers in assessing children's literacy skills and conferring with parents/guardians about their child's progress.
+The learning specialists also work one on one and in small groups with children who need additional support.